Which States Are the Richest, Poorest, and Have the Best Economies

 - California- $67,739.
 If it were a country, California would have the world's sixth largest economy.
 It's buoyed by the world's densest concentration of high tech companies in Silicon Valley.
 It also exports dairy products, vegetables, grapes, almonds, and cattle.

 - Washington - $67,106.
-This northwestern state has the nation's largest concentration of STEM (science, technology, engineering and math) workers reside.
+This northwestern state has the nation's largest concentration of STEM (science, technology, engineering and math) workers.
 It follows California in the most patents filed.
 It also has no personal income tax.

 10 Poorest States

 Most of the nation's poorest states are in the South.
 They struggle because they have historically been reliant on agriculture, especially cotton and tobacco.
-The number of cotton farms has fallen by half in 20 years.
+Since 1998, the number of cotton farms has fallen by half.
 Demand has fallen as consumers have turned to synthetics.
 Tobacco use has fallen due to declines in smoking rates.

 |Rank||State||Median Income (2016)||Comments|